 Under General Data Protection Regulation (GDPR), consent means that a person has given permission for their personal information to be collected, processed, and shared.
 This permission must be freely given, specific, and informed, and the person must have taken action, such as clicking buttons or checking boxes, to indicate their agreement.
 Consent is considered to be one of the six lawful bases and should be used only in certain circumstances.

 This is an essential requirement of GDPR as data breaches are the most important element of GDPR.
-The most important aspect of understanding what is a GDPR breach Under Article 4, a Personal data breach is defined as any such event that causes an accident or any unlawful destruction, loss, or unauthorised access to Personal data, private data transmission or storage or illegal data processing.
+The most important aspect of understanding about GDPR Breach Under Article 4, a Personal data breach is defined as any such event that causes an accident or any unlawful destruction, loss, or unauthorised access to Personal data, private data transmission or storage or illegal data processing.

 DPIAs under Article 35 assist organisations in assessing the potential risks and impacts of their data processing activities on individuals' privacy and Data Protection rights.
-A DPIA is required when:
+A DPIA is required during the following situationswhen:

 Data transfers refer to the movement of Personal data across borders, particularly outside the European Union (EU) and the United Kingdom (UK).
 GDPR requires that when such transfers occur, organisations must ensure that the Personal data is adequately protected.